McLeod's Daughters season 5

 The fifth season of the long-running Australian outback drama McLeod's Daughters began airing on 9 February 2005 and concluded on 23 November 2005 with a total of 32 episodes.

 This is the first season where the opening credits are changed.
 They now feature both the actor's or actress' name and the character's name.
 Also, the theme song is now a remixed version of the original, still performed by Rebecca Lavelle.

-Bridie Carter (Tess), Simmone Jade Mackinnon (Stevie), Aaron Jeffery (Alex), Brett Tucker (Dave), and Michala Banas (Kate) return as main cast members.
+Bridie Carter (Tess), Simmone Jade Mackinnon (Stevie), Rachael Carpani (Jodi), Aaron Jeffery (Alex), Brett Tucker (Dave), and Michala Banas (Kate) return as main cast members.
 Myles Pollard (Nick) returns as a main cast member before his character leaves for Argentina.
 He will return in the sixth season as a recurring character when it is discovered Nick is still alive.
 Sonia Todd returns as a recurring character for several episodes after being a main character during the first four seasons.
 Jonny Pasvolsky joins the main cast in the middle of season as Rob Shelton, the new overseer on Killarney.